 This policy is designed to establish the rules and procedures for the university’s designation of an individual as a University Affiliate.

-An individual who has been designated by JMU Intercollegiate Athletics as a volunteer coach in the Intercollegiate Athletics Department.
+An individual who has been designated by JMU Intercollegiate Athletics as a volunteer coach in the Intercollegiate Athletics Programs.

-An individual who is employed by a contractor working on the university campus and/or assigned to work on the university campus in departments such as food services, fundraising, the credit union, the bookstore, mail services, marketing, telecommunications, or on construction sites.
+An individual who is employed by a contractor working on the university campus and/or assigned to work on the university campus in areas such as dining services, fundraising, the credit union, the bookstore, mail services, marketing, telecommunications, or construction sites.

 An individual who is employed by a James Madison University Institution-Related Foundation and is assigned to work on the university campus through the Division of University Advancement.

 As defined in the Comprehensive Standards of the Southern Association of Colleges and Schools section 3.2.13, an institution-related foundation is a separately incorporated independent entity or organization existing to compliment an institution’s education purposes and contribute to its overall effectiveness.
 An IRF is not controlled by the university; instead it has established a contract or other formal agreement that (a) accurately describes the relationship between the institution and the foundation and (b) describes any liability associated with that relationship.

 An individual who is not an employee of the university, but provides instruction in one of the university’s Study Abroad Programs.

 Information Technology contractors and/or vendors who have an established, on-going relationship with the university to deliver information technology services in support of their application(s) or under contract for services based on a statement of work.
 The affiliate relationship is based on either a contract with dates that are either fixed or based on contract with a yearly review and/or renewal.
 Affiliate status is provided in support of the specified statement of work and resulting schedule or the vendor contract, and will not exceed one year without deliberate renewal of the affiliate status by IT.

 Military Science Affiliate